-There are several one-time actions before submitting an Application in response to this Funding Opportunity Announcement (FOA), and it is vital that applicants address these items as soon as possible.
-Some may take several weeks, and failure to complete them could interfere with an applicant's ability to apply to this FOA, or to meet the negotiation deadlines and receive an award if the application is selected.
+There are several one-time actions before submitting an Application in response to this FOA, and it is vital that applicants address these items as soon as possible.
+Some may take several weeks, and failure to complete them could interfere with an applicant's ability to apply to this i.
+EERE Exchange

+FOA, or to meet the negotiation deadlines and receive an award if the application is selected.
 These requirements are as follows: